yoctoproject/poky/documentation/migration-guides/migration-4.1.rst

 - The Python ``zoneinfo`` module is now split out to its own ``python3-zoneinfo`` package.
 - The :term:`PACKAGECONFIG` option to enable wpa_supplicant in the ``connman`` recipe has been renamed to "wpa-supplicant".
-If you have set PACKAGECONFIG for the ``connman`` recipe to include this option you will need to update your configuration.
+If you have set :term:`PACKAGECONFIG` for the ``connman`` recipe to include this option you will need to update your configuration.
 Related to this, the :term:`WIRELESS_DAEMON` variable now expects the new ``wpa-supplicant`` naming and affects ``packagegroup-base``